typetools/logging-log4j2/Readme-Checker-Framework.md

 ...
 ```

+There are two `@SuppressWarnings("regex") // BUG` annotations that indicate a potential bug:  the code uses an arbitrary string as a regular expression without checking its syntax.

-The lack of error messages in the output console log (and the correctness of `@SuppressWarnings("regex")` in the source code) proves that the project contains no resource leaks.
+The lack of error messages in the output console log (and the correctness of other `@SuppressWarnings("regex")` in the source code) proves that the project contains no other resource leaks.

 4. Examine the changes made to the source code to support the Resource Leak Checker.